John Gunther Dean: Career before the Foreign Service

 In 1944, Dean became a naturalized United States citizen.
-He interrupted his education and served in the United States Army from 1944–1946, utilizing his language skills with the Office of Military Intelligence.
+He interrupted his education and served in the United States Army from 1944 to 1946, utilizing his language skills with the Office of Military Intelligence.
 Dean was trained at Fort Belvoir, after which he was sent to a top-secret intelligence site named Post Office Box 1142.
 There, he helped American authorities debrief scientists from Nazi Germany.
-After he left he was offered a job in the newly formed Central Intelligence Agency, which he refused on advise from his father.
+After he left he was offered a job in the newly formed Central Intelligence Agency, which he refused on advice from his father.

 In 1950 Dean worked in government service as an economic analyst with the European Headquarters of the Economic Cooperation Administration in Paris, France.
-From 1951–1953 he was an industrial analyst with ECA in Brussels, Belgium.
-From 1953–1956 he was assistant economic commissioner with the International Cooperation Administration in French Indo-China with accreditation in Saigon, Phnom Penh, and Vientiane.
+From 1951 to 1953 he was an industrial analyst with ECA in Brussels, Belgium.
+From 1953 to 1956 he was assistant economic commissioner with the International Cooperation Administration in French Indo-China with accreditation in Saigon, Phnom Penh, and Vientiane.

-Foreign Service career
+Diplomatic career

 Dean passed the Foreign Service Examination in 1954.
 He formally began his service as an officer with the U.S. Department of State in the spring of 1956.
-From 1956–1958 he served as a political officer in Vientiane, Laos, and then from 1959–1960 he opened the first American consulate in Lomé, Togo.
-From 1960–1961 he was Chargé d'affaires in Bamako, Mali, and then became the officer in charge of Mali-Togo affairs in the Department of State from 1961–1963.
-In 1963 Dean was an adviser to the U.S. delegation to the 18th Session of the United Nations General Assembly, and during 1964–1965 he was an international relations officer in the NATO section of the Department of State.
+From 1956 to 1958 he served as a political officer in Vientiane, Laos, and then from 1959 to 1960 he opened the first American consulate in Lomé, Togo.
+From 1960 to 1961 he was Chargé d'affaires in Bamako, Mali where he again opened the first American consulate.
+He then became the officer in charge of Mali-Togo affairs in the Department of State from 1961 to 1963.
+Dean was awarded a Meritorious Service Award from the Department for his work there in 1963.
+Also in 1963 Dean was an adviser to the U.S. delegation to the 18th Session of the United Nations General Assembly, and during 1964–1965 he was an international relations officer in the NATO section of the Department of State.
 Dean went to Paris in 1965 as a political officer and served there until 1969.
-From 1969–1970 he was a fellow at Harvard's Center for International Affairs in Cambridge, Massachusetts.
+From 1969 to 1970 he was a fellow at Harvard's Center for International Affairs in Cambridge, Massachusetts.

 He was then detailed to the U.S. military as Deputy to the Commander of Military Region 1 in South Vietnam where he served as Regional Director for Civil Operations and Revolutionary Development Support (CORDS) until 1972.
 While in Da Nang, South Vietnam, he helped to protect the Cham Museum for which he was officially thanked in 2005 by the Vietnamese and French authorities.
-From 1972–1974 he was the deputy chief of mission/Chargé d'affaires in Vientiane, Laos.
+From 1972 to 1974 he was the deputy chief of mission/Chargé d'affaires in Vientiane, Laos.
 He is credited for having helped the establishment of a coalition government which saved thousands of lives after the Fall of Saigon in 1975.
 Dean was appointed Ambassador to Cambodia in March 1974 and served until all American personnel were evacuated on 12 April 1975.

+In August 1980, while serving as ambassador to Lebanon, Dean was the target of an assassination attempt, which, evidence dictated, was directed by Israel.
+According to him: